Château de Neuilly: The revolution of 1848 and after

-Only one of the wings built by Murat survived, known as the wing of Adélaïde d'Orléans, which formed part of Fontaine’s constructions.
+Only one of the wings built by Murat survived, known as the wing of Adélaïde d'Orléans, which formed part of Fontaine's constructions.
 From 1863 to 1874 it housed the Notre-Dame-des-Arts boarding school, and from 1874 to 1907 a workhouse for poor young girls directed by Mlle Glaudel.

 In 1907, the Congregation of the Sisters of Saint Thomas of Villeneuve purchased the property following their expropriation from their house on the Rue de Sèvres in Paris.
 The sisters entrusted the architect Maurice Humbert with restoring the buildings and constructing their new convent in harmony with the surviving wing.
 They settled there on 23 September 1908 and commissioned Maurice Humbert to build a chapel, the Chapel of Notre-Dame-de-Bonne-Délivrance.
 This chapel was consecrated on 22 June 1910 and houses the statue of Notre-Dame-de-Bonne-Délivrance, known as the “[Black Madonna of Paris|Black Virgin of Paris]”.

-The Petit Château

-A lesser-known feature of the estate was the Petit Château, incorporated into the Neuilly domain by Louis-Philippe in 1821.
-Originally a modest two-storey building known as the “Maison Isnard,” it stood near the Seine with a plain seven-bay façade.
-From the 1820s it was adapted as a playhouse for the Orléans children during their summer stays at Neuilly.
-Princess Marie d’Orléans is described in contemporary accounts as inventing games with her siblings Louise, Louis, Clémentine, and François, in which they pretended to be horses harnessed together, while she acted as the carter driving them triumphantly back to the Petit Château after a circuit of the nearby Île de la Jatte.
-In 1825 the house was formally set aside for the use of the princes, who also used the proximity of the Seine to learn swimming and boating.

-The Petit Château was enlarged and redecorated under the architect Pierre-François-Léonard Fontaine, who created a neoclassical grand salon with columns, arcades, and medallions in a late Empire style.
-Remarkably, this room survived the fire of February 1848, which destroyed the main château, as the blaze was set at the foot of the smaller house rather than consuming it entirely.
-Photographs from the late 19th century record both the garden façade and the grand salon, which retained its furnishings of the period.
-After 1848 the building was restored and passed through several private owners concerned with its upkeep and decoration.
-Like many suburban residences in Neuilly, however, it did not survive the transformations of the early 20th century: between the two World Wars it was sold, demolished, and replaced by a large apartment building on the Boulevard de La Saussaye, near the Avenue de Sainte-Foy.